-Are you barely pumping enough breastmilk for your baby and struggling with low milk supply?
-Learn how to increase your milk supply with these 9 unique ways.
+Are you barely pumping enough breast milk for your baby?
+Learn how to increase your milk supply with these tips—they actually work!

 I couldn’t believe what I saw.

 I was browsing through a parenting board when I clicked on a fellow mom’s post about breastfeeding.
 Whereas many moms struggle with producing enough, she was asking around for advice on what to do with her stash of extra breast milk.

 Except “extra” doesn’t exactly cut it.
 She posted a photo of bags and bags of frozen breast milk, overflowing her already packed freezer.

 Meanwhile, I was barely pumping enough at work to last the next day.

 I chalked it up to chance—I figured other women are more likely to produce breast milk than others.
 And while that does play a factor, it also shouldn’t deter moms from finding solutions that can work.